rrquizon1/Object_Detection_Quizon/README.md

 test_coco=r"test.json" #Test annotation
 ```

-Other hyperparameters that can be changed are epochs, number of classes, and batch size
+Other hyperparameters that can be changed are epochs, number of classes, and batch size.
+The hyperparameters below are used for training for the final model submitted.

 ```
 num_classes =4 #number of classes put here are 4 1 for water,2 for soda,3 for juice, and 0 for background therefore 4 classes.